-- The Tylers Policy Area has strong connections with the High Street, which lies to its west, and forms part of the link between the town centre and established residential communities to the east, as well as providing access to the Central Seafront Policy Area, and key opportunity sites at Seaways and Marine Parade.
-It contains a fragmented area of office blocks, Southend Travel Centre (the Town Centre public transport interchange), public surface level car parking at Tylers Avenue, and residential streets. - 184 It is severed from the High Street by Chichester Road, which at present functions as a main access route for cars and service vehicles accessing the Town Centre and car parks, and for buses serving the Travel Centre.
-While it provides access to the Central Seafront Area, the quality of the public realm is poor and connections are
+- 184 The Tylers Policy Area has strong connections with the High Street, which lies to its west, and forms part of the link between the town centre and established residential communities to the east, as well as providing access to the Central Seafront Policy Area, and key opportunity sites at Seaways and Marine Parade.
+It contains a fragmented area of office blocks, Southend Travel Centre (the Town Centre public transport interchange), and residential streets.
+It also contains an important surface level car park for shoppers and visitors to this part of the town. - 185 It is severed from the High Street by Chichester Road, which at present functions as a main access route for cars and service vehicles accessing the Town Centre and car parks, and for buses serving the Travel Centre.
+While it provides access to the Central Seafront Area, the quality of the public realm is poor and connections are weak.
+Queensway dual carriageway forms another barrier, severing links with and into the residential areas to the east.

-- weak.
-Queensway dual carriageway forms another barrier, severing links with and into the residential areas to the east. - Within this Policy Area there is one Opportunity Site (PA7.1): Tylers Avenue.
-Redevelopment of the site could include the re-provision of the travel centre as a new public transport bus interchange, as part of a mixed-use scheme that includes retail uses at ground floor, and residential uses at upper floors, together with the provision of enhanced public space and parking. - Adjoining this fragmented area is an established residential area (comprised of Quebec Avenue, Portland Avenue, Baltic Avenue and Heygate Avenue) based on a traditional street pattern containing houses of different sizes and tenures.
+- 186 Within this Policy Area there is one Opportunity Site (PA7.1): Tylers Avenue.
+Redevelopment of the site could include the re-provision of the travel centre as a new public transport bus interchange, as part of a mixed-use scheme that includes retail uses at ground floor, and residential uses at upper floors, together with the provision of enhanced public space and parking. - 187 Adjoining this fragmented area is an established residential area (comprised of Quebec Avenue, Portland Avenue, Baltic Avenue and Heygate Avenue) based on a traditional street pattern containing houses of different sizes and tenures.
 This residential area is somewhat isolated from the Town Centre because of the poor connectivity, given the barrier created by Chichester Road to the High Street.
 Measures to create a more cohesive and seamless transition through new development and public realm improvements will be welcomed.